 - The exact shades of blue and red are specified to ensure consistency in reproduction.

-Usage and Significance of the Belizean Flag
+Usage and significance of the Belizean flag

 The Belizean flag is a powerful symbol of national pride, unity, and independence.
 It is prominently displayed on government buildings, schools, and public institutions throughout the country.
 During national holidays, particularly Independence Day on September 21st and Battle of St. George's Caye Day on September 10th, the flag takes center stage in celebrations across Belize.